Agenda full text

 A. Executive Director’s Report

-The San Francisco Port Commission meets regularly on the second and fourth Tuesday of the month at 3:15 p.m., unless otherwise noticed.
-The Commission Agenda and staff reports are posted on the Port’s Website at https://sfport.com/meetings/15.
-Contact Carl Nicita at (415) 274-0406 or firstname.lastname@example.org.
+The San Francisco Port Commission meets regularly on the second Tuesday of every month, plus the fourth Tuesday of February and April, at 3:15 p.m. unless otherwise noticed.
+The Commission Agenda and staff reports are posted on the Port’s Website at https://sfport.com/about/port-commission.
+Contact Jenica Liu at (415) 274-0406 or email@example.com.

 Full Commission meetings are replayed on San Francisco cable via SFGovTV2 and streamed on the Internet.
 Broadband service is recommended for access.
 The Port Commission is generally broadcast on SFGovTV2, cable channel 78 on the 2nd & 4th Thursday of the month at 9 p.m.
 SFGovTV archives include a recording of each meeting, an agenda with links to the specific portion of the meeting, a file containing all closed captions for the deaf from the meeting and an MP3 recording of the meeting.
 The Port Commission meetings can be viewed online at http://sanfrancisco.granicus.com/ViewPublisher.php?view_id=92

-During the COVID-19 pandemic, the Maritime Commerce Advisory Committee (MCAC) meets virtually every other month, on the third Thursday of the month, from 11:30 a.m. to 1:00 p.m.
-Contact Dominic Moreno at (415) 850-6819 or firstname.lastname@example.org.
+The Maritime Commerce Advisory Committee (MCAC) meets every other month, on the third Thursday of the month, between 11:30 a.m. and 1:00 p.m. at Pier 1 and virtually.
+Contact Dominic Moreno at (415) 850-6819 or email@example.com.

-During the COVID-19 pandemic, the Northern Advisory Committee meets virtually at 5:30 p.m. on the third Wednesday of odd-numbered months.
-Contact Patrick Foster at email@example.com or check our website at https://sfport.com/community for more information.
+The Northern Advisory Committee (NAC) meets on the third Wednesday of odd-numbered months at 5:30 p.m. at Pier 1 and virtually.
+Contact Patrick Foster at firstname.lastname@example.org or check our website at https://sfport.com/community for more information.

-During the COVID-19 pandemic, the Southern Advisory Committee meets virtually at 5:30 p.m. on the third Wednesday of even-numbered months.
-Contact Mark Paez at firstname.lastname@example.org or check our website at https://sfport.com/community for more information.
+The Southern Advisory Committee (SAC) meets on the fourth Wednesday of every month at 6:00 p.m. at the Southeast Community Center, 1550 Evans Avenue, and virtually.
+Contact Mark Paez at email@example.com or check our website at https://sfport.com/community for more information.

 ACCESSIBLE MEETING INFORMATION POLICY